lakrestofer/ziglings-solutions/README.md

 # Ziglings

+This repo contains my solutions to the ziglings exercises.

 # ⚠️ Ziglings has moved from GitHub to Codeberg!

 You are looking at the current Ziglings repo if you are viewing this at https://codeberg.org/ziglings/exercises/